rungjoo/simmc2.0/sub2_12/README.md

 ```bash
 bash test.sh
 ```
 There are two test methods here.
-You can give *method* 1 or 2 as a command argument. (refer to test.sh) dstc10-simmc-teststd-pred-subtask-3_{method}.txt is saved in the ./results/{test_type}.
+You can give *method 1 or 2* as a command argument. (refer to test.sh) dstc10-simmc-{devtest/teststd}-pred-subtask-3_{method}.txt is saved in the ./results/{test_type}.